faliavicky/smartswitch/README.md

 # Smart Switch
+A Smart Switch system for real-time remote controlling and monitoring AC loads with IoT.
-A Smart Switch project for AC load power monitoring, data logging with micro SD, scheduling from mobile app with Real-Time Clock, and remote on/off load control using ESP32 and MQTT.
+This project is also equipped with data logging using a micro SD card module and scheduling from a mobile app with real-time clock (RTC) module.

-# To-Do List
+ESP32 is used as the microcontroller with MQTT communication.
+The variables that are being monitored are the voltage, current, and watt values.
+The loads can be controlled (on/off) by users through a mobile app.

 - [x] <b>Single Output Smart Switch</b>
    - [x] Wattmeter
       - [x] Voltage